-- Background checks: All adults working at the school, whether they are full-time, part-time, or volunteer, submit to a police check.
+- Background checks: All adults working at the school, whether they are full-time, part-time, or volunteer, submit to a vulnerable sector screening.

 - Health and medical care: A School Nurse is on site during regular school hours to address any health issues.

 - Allergy alert: We operate as a "nut aware" environment, which means that we do not bring foods into the school that contain any type of nuts or peanuts, to protect boys who may have serious allergies.